boostorg/ptr_container/doc/ptr_container.rst

 This approach is suboptimal if

 1. the stored objects are not shared, but owned exclusively, or

+..

-2. the overhead implied by pointer pointers is inappropriate
+2. the overhead implied by smart pointers is inappropriate

 This library therefore provides standard-like containers that are for storing heap-allocated or `cloned <reference.html#the-clonable-concept>`_ objects (or in case of a map, the mapped object must be